Welcome to the Internationally Educated Midwives Bridging Program (IEMBP)

 • be a Canadian citizen.

-The IEMBP prepares candidates to take the provincial and national midwifery exams which, when passed, allows applicants to submit their application for registration as a midwife in British Columbia with the College of Midwives of British Columbia (CMBC).
+The IEMBP prepares candidates to take the provincial and national midwifery exams which, when passed, allows applicants to submit their application for registration as a midwife with the British Columbia College of Nurses and Midwives (BCCNM).

 *Please only contact us with questions once you have fully read the eligibility document, and the FAQs*

-The IEMBP is offered twice a year.
-The program is delivered in three terms.
+The IEMBP is offered twice a year in January and October.
+The program is delivered in 3 terms.
 Applicants must pass each term before being permitted to continue to the next.
 The exact start date of each term will be determined closer to the beginning of the intake.

 Additional education may be required for applicants based on their application.
 Those without Canadian healthcare experience will need to complete an Orientation to Canadian Healthcare course.